 Section 2.
 Duties:

 The duties of the officers noted in Section 1 above will be those that normally pertain to the office held; the University Senate will arrange for competent secretarial assistance to fulfill the duties of Secretary.
-The University Senate Past-President will provide advice and assistance in the continuity of the jobs of President and Vice President; the University Senate President may appoint committees as he/she deems necessary to conduct the business of the University Senate; the Vice President shall perform those duties assigned by the President and shall become prepared to assume the duties of President the following year.
+The University Senate Past-President will provide advice and assistance in the continuity of the jobs of President and Vice President; the University Senate President may appoint committees as he/she deems necessary to conduct the business of the University Senate; the Vice President shall perform those duties assigned by the President.

 Section 3.
 Executive Committee: